JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 	- Gamepad support works just fine, but switching between mouse and gamepad is clumsy/buggy.
 I bump a key with the cable of my gamepad and all of a sudden mouse takes over and I cant play with gamepad until it decides to recognize it again.
 	- the weapons are hard to figure out.
 Each character has unique weapons and I think to enjoy this I'm going to need to figure out one character that I like that has the weapons I want.
 Frankly I want simple missiles, mines, and boost!
 	- in order for me to like this I'm going to have to play it a lot.
 Actually since its not a huge game maybe I could get really good at it in time?  maybe I could become one of the best?
+	- Atm I do not like this but I want to like it SO MUCH.

 # Top notable purchases #
 (in no particular order)